What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Recently, a number of jurisdictions have provided specific guidance on how to maintain health and safety in the reopening workplace and between returning workers.
 Generally, employers in Canada will have to develop reasonable measures to:

 - Prevent the risk of transmission of infection amongst workers, volunteers or (as applicable) patrons;

 - Provide a rapid response if a worker, volunteer or member of the public develops symptoms of illness while at the place of business; and

 - Maintain high levels of hygiene.

-Moreover, some jurisdictions in Canada have now implemented mandatory mask-covering requirements in public indoor establishments, namely Ontario and Quebec.
+Moreover, some jurisdictions in Canada have now implemented mandatory mask-covering requirements in public indoor establishments, namely certain municipalities (such as Toronto an Ottawa) in Ontario and the province of Quebec.

 While face coverings are not currently provincially mandated in Alberta or BC, certain municipalities Alberta (such as Edmonton, Calgary) have passed municipal bylaws that mandate the wearing of face coverings in public vehicles and public indoor places.
 Certain public transportation companies in BC (such as the BC Ferries) also requires passengers to wear face coverings under certain circumstances.

 In Atlantic Canada, Nova Scotia now requires non-medical masks to be worn in most public places, including public transportations.